intel/webapps-slider-puzzle/HACKING.md

 Note that in both cases, the files comprising the packages are first copied into the build/wgt and build/sdk directories respectively.

-# USING AND ADDING TO THE SKELETON
+# USING AND ADDING TO THE APPLICATION

-To use the skeleton, make your own copy and then modify package.json, packages/wgt/config.xml and packages/crx/manifest.json, changing the application IDs, widget IDs, adding any privileges you need, etc.

 The convention is to put files in the following locations: